-217. Employees working in classifications covered by the terms of this Agreement shall not be required to perform their normal work duties in the rain without being provided adequate foul weather gear. which may include insulated, reflective rain gear, bib overalls, rubber boots and parkas with hoods consisting of a hat, coat and boots.
+227. Employees working in classifications covered by the terms of this Agreement shall not be required to perform their normal work duties in the rain, cold or foul weather without being provided adequate foul weather gear, which may include insulated, reflective rain gear, bib overalls, rubber boots and parkas with hoods.
 Employees shall receive replacement foul weather gear as necessary.

 IV.H.
-MTA TOOL UPGRADE ALLOWANCE
+MTA TOOLUpGRADE ALLOWANCE

-- 218. Employees subject to the provisions of IV.I.
-TOOL INSURANCE shall also be provided with an annual tool upgrade allowance of \$400.00 \$550.00.
-The tool upgrade allowance will be paid annually, in September.
-Effective September 2008, the annual tool upgrade allowance will be \$500.00. - 219.
-To qualify for the tool upgrade allowance an employee must have worked the preceding twelve (12) months in the a City department. - 220.
-Within six (6) weeks after payment of the tool upgrade allowance employees must submit an updated tool inventory to management, which will be used for the purpose of establishing - JULY 1, 2006 2012 JUNE 30, 2012 2014 MOU BETWEEN SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY AND MACHINISTS AND AEROSPACE WORKERS, LOCAL 1414 each employee's current tool inventory in case of insurance claims due to tool loss or destruction.
+- 228. Employees subject to the provisions of IV.I.
+Tool Insurance shall also be provided with an annual tool upgrade allowance of \$600.00.
+The tool allowance will be paid annually, in September. - 229.
+To qualify for the tool upgrade allowance an employee must have worked the preceding twelve (12) months in a City department. - 230.
+Within six (6) weeks after payment of the tool upgrade allowance employees must submit an updated tool inventory to management, which will be used for the purpose of establishing each employee's current tool inventory in case of insurance claims due to tool loss or destruction.